-I’ve mentioned in many of my posts the importance of proper stomach pH for healing the gut and for general wellness.
+I’ve mentioned in many of my posts (like this one or this one) the importance of proper stomach pH for healing the gut and for general wellness.
 However, there is another aspect to the gut-healing journey, for some patients.
 If the stomach lining is damaged significantly, the acidity of the stomach, (what’s required for good digestive function), can damage fragile tissue.
-In these cases, the patient can use an additional supplement between meals to heal this partially destroyed mucosal layer.
+In these cases, the patient can use an additional supplement, such as mastic gum, between meals to heal this partially destroyed mucosal layer.

 Mastic gum, also referred to as mastica, is the resin obtained from the Pistacia lentiscus tree, commonly sourced from the island of Chios in Greece.
 We also see this plant used historically throughout the Middle East and Northern Africa.

 Mastic gum’s medicinal properties have been utilized for thousands of years for gastrointestinal ailments and related health concerns.
 These include the prevention of ulcers, ease of stomach discomfort, the killing off of bacteria, stubborn coughs, and teeth cleaning.
 Mastic gum is both antibacterial and antiviral.
 It has anti-inflammatory and anti-oxidant properties.

 Mastic gum enjoyed a revival in the 1980s and 1990s when scientists discovered that it kills Helicobacter Pylori (H. Pylori).
 This infection affects the mouth, stomach, and intestines.
 Although this bacteria is present in billions of guts worldwide, when it becomes invasive it exacerbates or causes conditions like gastritis, peptic ulcers, stomach cancer, glaucoma, and Hashimoto’s.

 Mastic gum has been used historically to treat cancers of breast, liver, spleen, and uterus.
 Modern science has shown the validity of its use in such cases, and added to this list its benefit to the colon and heart.